fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

   - _If data cannot be shared due to an Institutional Certification criteria, for example, the data cannot be shared as expected by the [GDS policy](https://sharing.nih.gov/genomic-data-sharing-policy/about-genomic-data-sharing/gds-policy-overview).
 Researchers should include this information in their DMS plan and explain why the element cannot be met._

-☑️ Describe any consideration for embargo periods or access controls if there are intellectual property concerns, rather than refraining from sharing altogether.
+:ballot_box_with_check: Describe any consideration for embargo periods or access controls if there are intellectual property concerns, rather than refraining from sharing altogether.

 <div class = "ethics">
 Keep in mind that there may be important ethical considerations when it comes to sharing data based on the consent process, see the [ethics consent section](#consent) of the appendix.
 In addition, de-identification can be a tricky process, see the [ethics section](#de-identification) for more information about that as well.